surifirstpin/biplus_documentation/docs/Tags.md

 <center><h1>Tags</h1></center>

-Tags has a hierarchical structure that provides a several layers of nesting to save the files, for example parent tag, child tags providing the total path of saved reports and dashboards.
+BiPlus Provides several layers structure to save the Reports Tags has a hierarchical structure that provides a several layers of nesting to save the files, for example parent tag, child tags providing the total path of saved reports and dashboards.

 ## Create a new tag